Comparing Maps in Golang

-In Go language, a map is a powerful, ingenious, and a versatile data structure.
+In Go language, a map is a powerful, ingenious, and versatile data structure.
 Golang Maps is a collection of unordered pairs of key-value.
-It is widely used because it provides fast lookups and values that can retrieve, update or delete with the help of keys.
+It is widely used because it provides fast lookups and values that can retrieve, update, or delete with the help of keys.

 In Go language, you are allowed to compare two maps with each other using DeepEqual() function provided by the reflect package.
 This function returns true if both the maps satisfy the following conditions:

 - Both maps are the same map object or their corresponding keys map to deeply equal values.